alexander-kastil/az-204/Setup/readme.md

 az vm auto-shutdown -g $grp -n $vmname --time 1830
 ```

+Note: The image name of the Windows 10:20h2 image changes frequently.
+You might have to update the image name.
+Get a list of all Windows 10 images: `az vm image list -f "Windows-10" --location westeurope --all`.
+Remember to support WSL2 you must have at least patch level `20h2`

-> Note: You could also execute `create-lab-vm.sh` or run the following remote script in Cloud Shell
+You could also execute `create-lab-vm.sh` or run the following remote script in Cloud Shell

 ```bash
 curl https://raw.githubusercontent.com/ARambazamba/AZ-204/main/Setup/create-lab-vm.sh | bash
 ```

-> Note: The image name of the Windows 10:20h2 image changes frequently.
-You might have to update the image name.
-Get a list of all Windows 10 images: `az vm image list -f "Windows-10 --location westeurope" --all`.
-Remember to support WSL2 you must have at least patch level `20h2`

 ![create-labvm](_images/create-lab-vm.jpg)